BENCHMARK REPORT

 Runtime4s

-We include this benchmark for transparency.
-Lower precision is expected when the source of truth is paraphrased prose rather than structured data.
+Lower precision is expected: when the source of truth is paraphrased prose rather than structured data, deterministic matching flags more borderline cases.

-Real agent traces from production deployments across HR, finance, and operations domains (~200 manually verified samples):
+Real agent traces from production deployments across HR, finance, and operations domains — 1,500+ manually verified samples, predominantly tool-calling agents with structured API/database outputs:

 MetricValue